 |Stonington Harbor, CT|

-Description: The Borough of Stonington in the southeast corner of Connecticut is a beautiful historic village, with a number of well-preserved houses and other structures dating from the fishing and whaling days of the 18th and 19th-century.
-First settled in the 17th century, the town had one of its most storied events in 1814, when the badly outnumbered and outgunned townspeople managed to repel an attack by five British warships commanded by Commodore Thomas Hardy.
+Description: The Borough of Stonington in the southeast corner of Connecticut is a beautiful historic village, with a number of well-preserved houses and other structures dating from the fishing and whaling days of the eighteenth and nineteenth century.
+First settled in the seventeenth century, the town had one of its most storied events in 1814, when the badly outnumbered and outgunned townspeople managed to repel an attack by five British warships commanded by Commodore Thomas Hardy.
 The town was a thriving port, dominated by fishing, whaling, and shipbuilding, and the first U.S. ships involved in sealing in the Antarctic were based in Stonington.

-Using stones from the old tower, a new one-and-a-half-story keeper’s quarters was built with a 35-foot octagonal tower centered on the front gable end.
-The 1840 Stonington Harbor Lighthouse represents the diversity in design that characterized lighthouses built before the Civil War.
+Using stones from the old tower, a new one-and-a-half-story keeper’s dwelling was built with a thirty-five-foot octagonal tower centered on the front gable end.
+John Bishop of New Long built the new lighthouse under contract for $2,840, but the cost of the new site and a new lantern brought the total expense to about $6,500.
+The 1840 Stonington Harbor Lighthouse is an example of the diversity in design that characterized lighthouses built before the Civil War.
 The new station showed a fixed white light produced by eight lamps with sixteen-inch reflectors, shining from sixty-two feet above sea level.

-The first keeper of the Stonington Harbor Lighthouse was Captain William Porter, who kept the post from 1823 until his death in the mid-1840s.
+The first keeper of Stonington Harbor Lighthouse was William Potter, a captain of the militiamen who fought off the British in the War of 1812, who kept the position from 1823 until his death in 1842.
 If a keeper had been married, the custom in those days was to offer the vacant position first to the keeper’s widow.
-Porter’s wife Patty accepted the appointment, but a few years later an inspector found that she “kept the most filthy house he had ever visited; everything appeared to have been neglected.”
-Things must have improved somewhat, as widow Porter remained keeper for six more years.
+Potter’s wife Patty accepted the appointment, but a few years later an inspector found that she “kept the most filthy house he had ever visited; everything appeared to have been neglected.”
+Things must have improved somewhat, as widow Potter remained keeper until 1854.
+One year later, a sixth-order Fresnel lens replaced the array of lamps and reflectors in the lantern room.

 Following the construction of a breakwater at the entrance to Stonington Harbor, a privately built and maintained light and fog signal were installed at the breakwater’s east end.
 After it became apparent to local mariners that this beacon was much more effective than the government’s lighthouse, the Lighthouse Board submitted the following request in 1888 for funds to place an official light on the breakwater.